 Some people think Mothers Day is just another day dreamt up by retailers to make some extra cash, but this special day existed long before the commercial aspect arrived.
 Mother’s Day has a number of origins around the world, and as each country recognizes Mother’s Day at a time which reflects their original festival, the actual date of celebration varies the world over.

 In New Zealand, Mother’s Day dates follow the United States origin, and is celebrated on the second Sunday in May.
-In 2014, Mother’s Day in NZ will be on 11 May.
+In 2015, Mother’s Day in NZ will be on 10th of May.

 Origin of Mothers Day in the United States

 There are two stories which are attributed to the origin of Mothers Day in the United States, but while they happened several decades apart, they both contributed to establishing this special day of celebration.